At least seven South Korean tourists dead in Budapest boat disaster

 Seven South Koreans were rescued, seven died, and 19 were among the missing, said Kang Hyung-shik, a foreign ministry official.
 The seven people rescued were suffering from hypothermia but stable, a Hungarian ambulance spokesman said.

 The Hungarian authorities confirmed the death toll.
 The two Hungarian crew members were both missing.
+Police said the seven people who died had no life vests on.

+“We have found the wreckage with a sonar,” police Col. Adrian Pal told a press briefing.
+“We are looking at ways to extract (the Mermaid) from the river.”

+“At this point we cannot confirm or deny whether there are any bodies trapped inside the hull.”

 Rescue officials deployed boats, divers, floodlights and radar following the accident, scouring the river for several kilometers (miles) downstream from the site of the accident.